If you have PCOS, you’re likely aware that it can impact your weight. So how can you lose weight with PCOS and manage your other symptoms?

 Some magnesium-rich foods to eat with PCOS include:

 - Peanuts, peanut butter, and other types of nut butter

 - Dark chocolate with 60-69% cocoa

 Being physically active provides numerous health benefits, including mental health benefits.
 Getting enough exercise can help you manage your weight, improve insulin sensitivity, and reduce PCOS symptoms.

 Aim to get 30 minutes of moderate-intensity exercise most days of the week.
-Pick something you enjoy, whether it’s walking, doing group exercise classes, swimming, or working in your garden.
+Pick something you enjoy, whether it’s walking, doing group exercise classes, stair master, swimming, or working in your garden.